 - Present your case to a jury at trial

 Only about 3% of cases reach a verdict.
 Even after filing a lawsuit, your case will likely settle.
 As your lawyer litigates your case, the lawyer will continue to talk to the other side about a settlement.

 Learning More About What a Lawyer Does

-The best way to learn about what a Tampa injury lawyer does is to talk to one.
+The best way to learn about what a Clearwater injury lawyer does is to talk to one.
 Most injury lawyers offer a free consultation to new clients.
 You can discuss your case with a lawyer to determine what the lawyer can do to help you.